bukky300/pectusfinance-frontend-task/README.md

 ### Others

-Eslint - for Code linting  return
+Eslint - for Code linting
-Prettier -  for better Code Formatting  return React-router-dom - for navigation  return
+Prettier -  for better Code Formatting
+React-router-dom - for navigation
-Jest - for Testing  return
+Jest - for Testing

 ## Challenges